-The operating costs furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of the operating cost data used by NOG.
+Operating costs for the leases and wells in this report were furnished by Northern and are based on the operating expense reports of Northern and include only those costs directly applicable to the leases or wells.
+Certain water handling and disposal costs are included in the operating costs.
+The operating costs include a portion of general and administrative costs allocated directly to the leases and wells.
+The operating costs for non-operated properties include the COPAS overhead costs that are allocated directly to the leases and wells under terms of operating agreements.
+The operating costs furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of the operating cost data used by Northern.
 No deduction was made for loan repayments, interest expenses, or exploration and development prepayments that were not charged directly to the leases or wells.

-Development costs were furnished to us by NOG and are based on authorizations for expenditure for the proposed work or actual costs for similar projects.
+Development costs were furnished to us by Northern and are based on authorizations for expenditure for the proposed work or actual costs for similar projects.
 The development costs furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of these costs.
 The estimated net cost of abandonment after salvage was included for properties where abandonment costs net of salvage were significant.
-The estimates of the net abandonment costs furnished by NOG were accepted without independent verification.
+The estimates of the net abandonment costs furnished by Northern were accepted without independent verification.

-The proved developed non-producing and undeveloped reserves in this report have been incorporated herein in accordance with NOG's plans to develop these reserves as of December 31, 2012.
-The implementation of NOG's development plans as presented to us and incorporated herein is subject to the approval process adopted by NOG's management.
-As the result of our inquiries during the course of preparing this report, NOG has informed us that the development activities included herein have been subjected to and received the internal approvals required by NOG's management at the appropriate local, regional and/or corporate level.
-In addition to the internal approvals as noted, certain development activities may still be subject to specific partner AFE processes, Joint Operating Agreement (JOA) requirements or other administrative approvals external to NOG.
-Additionally, NOG has informed us that they are not aware of any legal, regulatory, political or economic obstacles that would significantly alter their plans.
+The proved developed non-producing and undeveloped reserves in this report have been incorporated herein in accordance with Northern's plans to develop these reserves as of December 31, 2013.
+The implementation of Northern's development plans as presented to us and incorporated herein is subject to the approval process adopted by Northern's management.
+As the result of our inquiries during the course of preparing this report, Northern has informed us that the development activities included herein have been subjected to and received the internal approvals required by Northern's management at the appropriate local, regional and/or corporate level.
+In addition to the internal approvals as noted, certain development activities may still be subject to specific partner AFE processes, Joint Operating Agreement (JOA) requirements or other administrative approvals external to Northern.
+Additionally, Northern has informed us that they are not aware of any legal, regulatory, political or economic obstacles that would significantly alter their plans.

-Current costs used by NOG were held constant throughout the life of the properties.
+Current costs used by Northern were held constant throughout the life of the properties.